signalfx/splunk-forwarder/README.md

 #### Requirements
 You'll need to install the [Splunk Packacking Toolkit](https://dev.splunk.com/enterprise/docs/releaseapps/packagingtoolkit/installpkgtoolkit).
 Run `slim package signalfx-forwarder-app` to generate the .tar.gz and upload to the Github release.

+### Support

+To file a bug report or request help please file an issue on our [Github repository](https://github.com/signalfx/splunk-forwarder/) for this app.